-Each time you recover your login details, you will receive a new account recovery code, which is valid for 15 minutes.
-If you have any issues receiving this code or if it expires, you can click the option to resend a new code.
+Each time you recover your login details, you'll receive a new account recovery code, which is valid for 15 minutes.
+If you have any issues receiving this code or if it expires, you can click the option on our web page to resend a new code.

 Haven't received your code?

 If you don't receive an email from us after requesting a new code, please check the following:

 - Make sure you are checking the inbox for the email address that your Digidentity account is registered to